sanderson2146/personal-user-manual/README.md

-# Personal User Manual Template
+# Ariel Low - Personal User Manual

 Welcome to the Personal User Manual Template!
 Simply click "Use this template" above to create your own copy.
 You may want to read [The Pitch/Anti-Pitch for Personal User Manuals](https://medium.com/@caminmccluskey/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea) first.